jamesturk/spatula/docs/scraper-input.md

         )
 ```

-Dictionaries seem to work well for this since we can decide what data we want to grab on each page and combine them easily, but as scrapers tend to evolve over time it can be nice to have something a bit more self-documenting.
+Dictionaries seem to work well for this since we can decide what data we want to grab on each page and combine them easily, but as scrapers tend to evolve over time it can be nice to have something a bit more self-documenting, and add the possibility to validate the data we're collecting.

-That's where we can introduce `dataclasses`, `attrs`, or `pydaantic` models:
+That's where we can introduce `dataclasses`, `attrs`, or `pydantic` models:

 === "dataclasses"